rguides

 R 4.5.0, nicknamed “How About a Twenty-Six,” arrived on April 11th, 2025.
-This release focuses on improving the everyday experience of R programmers—from how you load packages to how you install them.
+This update is what’s new for everyday R programmers: from how you load packages to how you install them, the changes target real friction points in daily workflows.
+If you teach R, write production code, or maintain packages, several additions in this release deserve immediate attention.

 This article covers the changes that matter most for practical R programming.